Glasgow Cathedral Visitor Guide

 George Square.
 Glasgow G2 1DH.
 16-minute walk.

-Glasgow’s principal civic square is located in the heart of the city next to the grand City Chambers.
-This historic square was laid in 1781 and is ringed with statues of famous Scots.
+Glasgow’s principal civic square is located in the heart of the city, next to the Grand City Chambers.
+This historic square was laid out in 1781 and is ringed with statues of famous Scots.

-This museum is situated inside one of only four medieval buildings that survive in Glasgow.
+This museum is situated inside one of only four mediaeval buildings that survive in Glasgow.
 Built in 1471, Provand’s Lordship is furnished with a collection of 17th-century furniture and portraits.
 Entry is free.

 Is Glasgow Cathedral Protestant or Catholic?